 If the police do not lay charges and you think they should, you should contact police officials in your area to discuss why they are not taking action, or you can take the matter to court yourself.

 If the police do not lay charges, you may lay private charges.
-If you do, you or your lawyer will have to present the evidence of the breach of the peace bond in court.
+If you do, you or your lawyer will have to present the evidence of the peace bond breach in court.
 You will have to give evidence.
 If possible, have witnesses come to court to back up your evidence.
 The defendant can also have witnesses come to court.

 If the defendant has witnesses, you or your lawyer may ask them questions.